Multi-Winner Voting with Approval Preferences: Additional Proofs from Chapter 3

-For $k=2$, the budget of voters is $0.2$.
-Candidate $a$ is selected in the first round, reducing the budget of voters 1--6 to $\nicefrac{1}{30}$.
-The remaining budget is insufficient to pay for another candidate, so Phase~2 starts.
-Now, candidate $b$ is selected via seq-\phragmen{}.
+For $k=3$, the budget of voters is $0.75$.
+Candidate $a$ is selected in the first round (due to alphabetic tiebreaking), reducing the budget of voters 1 and 2 to $0.25$.
+Then candidate $c$ is added (again by tie-breaking); the budget of voter 2 and 4 is decreased to $0$.
+Only voters 1 and 3 have budget left.
+Candidate $e$ is chosen last as the only remaining candidate with sufficient support.
+We see that the Method of Equal Shares selects the committee $\{a, c, e\}$.